DEV Community

 Buy Me a Coffee

-• My post explains dictionary (2) and copy.
+• My post explains a dictionary (2) and the dictionary with keying and copy.

 • My post explains the shallow and deep copy of a dictionary.